dodjidokoui-new/apisix-forge/README.md

 ## The problem it solves

 Deploying Apache APISIX in a secure, production-ready configuration typically takes several days of work for an experienced engineer.
-The official Apache APISIX Dashboard was deprecated in 2023 and does not cover security-oriented use cases.
-Existing enterprise alternatives such as Kong Enterprise or AWS API Gateway cost between 20,000 and 100,000 euros per year and introduce vendor lock-in.

 APISIX Forge fills this gap by packaging everything into a single Docker Compose stack: gateway, WAF, observability, and a management UI.
 No manual configuration files, no vendor subscription, no cloud dependency.